AlexandraSchuch/AlexandraSchuch.github.io/ShouldYouPayTheRansom.md

 <h2> References </h2>

 -  Johnson, Kyle.
 “Should Companies Pay after Ransomware Attacks?
 Is It Illegal?”
 Security, TechTarget, 20 Sept.
 2021, https://www.techtarget.com/searchsecurity/tip/Should-companies-pay-ransomware-and-is-it-illegal-to.
+</br> <br>
 - Labs, W. (2020, October).
 CYBERSECURITY Can you afford a RANSOMWARE attack?
 An attack not only creates costly downtime but also can destroy IP, cause food safety issues and just be plain expensive--whether or not you pay the ransom.
 Food Engineering, 92(10), 56+. https://link.gale.com/apps/doc/A692505273/AONE?u=lincclin_spjc&sid=bookmark-AONE&xid=40a275d5
+</br>  <br>
 - Murphy, Danny.
 “How to React to Ransomware Attack in 8 Steps.”
 Lepide Blog: A Guide to IT Security, Compliance and IT Operations, 27 July 2022, https://www.lepide.com/blog/how-to-react-to-ransomware-attack-in-8-steps/.
 - NCSC.
 “Mitigating Malware and Ransomware Attacks.”
 NCSC, https://www.ncsc.gov.uk/guidance/mitigating-malware-and-ransomware-attacks.
+</br>  <br>
 - Olenick.
 (2019).
 RANSOMWARE TO PAY OR NOT TO PAY.
 SC Magazine, 30(5), 10–15.
 Protecting Your Networks from What Is Ransomware Ransomware? https://www.justice.gov/criminal-ccips/file/872771/download.
+</br>  <br>
 - Rempel.
 (2022).
 To Pay or Not to Pay: RANSOMWARE ATTACKS Offer an Unsavory Choice.
 Illinois Banker, 107(2), 18–.
+</br>  <br>
 - “Should We Pay the Ransom - the Most Common Ransomware Question.”
 Ransomware.org, 2 Nov.
 2021, https://ransomware.org/why-should-we-pay-the-ransom/.